pinskylab/project_velocity/README.md

 the formatted temperature projection files in the subdirectory ‘prediction\_files\_Nov2017’ are too large to store on GitHub, however, and are stored on the lab server in the shared data_largefiles: folder in a directory called projections_PlosOne2018.

+Additional large files can be found stored on the lab's Box account.

 ## figures:

 Contains the figures from the projections project.